tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/filter.md

 import TabItem from '@theme/TabItem';
 import ContextCodeBlock from '@site/src/components/context-code-block/context-code-block.component';

-Filters are used to filter Records in an App.
+Filter inputs are used to retrieve Records with one or more filter criterions from an App.
 They can be provided when retrieving Records with one of the following endpoints:

-Retrieve filtered Records for an App: [Get filtered Records](record#retrieve-filtered-Records-for-an-app)
+Retrieve filtered Records for an App: [Get filtered Records](record#retrieve-filtered-records-for-an-app)

-For every supported endpoints, multiple filters can be provided which get concatenated with the boolean `AND`operator.
+For every supported endpoint, multiple filters can be provided which get concatenated with the boolean `AND` operator.

-The following example matches all records that have a field value for field with ID 1 containing the text `John` and a field value for field with ID 2 equal to `123`:
+The following example matches all records that have a field value for field with ID 1 containing the text `"John"` and a field value for field with ID 2 equal to `123`:

 <Tabs defaultValue="json">
 <TabItem value="json" label="JSON">